DavidRambo/dnr-hugo/content/post/MLA-2020/index.md

 This is what medicine looks like when you understand that microbes are not the enemies of animals, but the foundations upon which our kingdom is built.
 Say goodbye to dated and dangerous war metaphors, in which we are soldiers hell-bent on eradicating germs at whatever cost.
 Say hello to a gentler and more nuanced gardening metaphor.
 Yes, we still have to pull out the weeds, but we also seed and feed the species that bind the soil, freshen the air, and please the eye.
 {{< /blockquote >}}

+{{< expandable label="Speaking of military metaphors..." level="4" >}}
-[About the slide: I am reminded of Emily Martin's work on how research into the immmune system imported the rhetoric of guarding the nation's borders from illegal immigrants and trespassers.
+I am reminded of Emily Martin's work on how research into the immmune system imported the rhetoric of guarding the nation's borders from illegal immigrants and trespassers.
 This self-other dichotomy has, until recently, been the guiding concept for understanding the immune system—especially in colloquial language.
-Immunology, Martin contends, thererby naturalized the perpetual violence along the border.]
+Immunology, Martin contends, thererby naturalized the perpetual violence along the border.
+{{< /expandable >}}

 Instead, I’ll now take a look at the recurring paradigm of technical utility.
 By “utility” I mean to highlight that what matters most in Yong’s account is the function fulfilled by microbes for us and other plants and animals; by “technical” I mean to call attention to how this functional representation draws from the conceptual resources of already existing technologies.